gr0uch/simulacra/README.md

 ## Change Function

 By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs).
-A user-defined *change* function may be passed for arbitrary element manipulation, and its return value may affect the value used in the default behavior.
-The *change* function may be passed as the second position, it has the signature (`element`, `value`, `previousValue`, `path`):
+A user-defined *change* function may be passed for arbitrary element manipulation, and its return value determines the new `textContent`, `value`, or `checked` attribute if it is not applied on a definition object.
+The *change* function may be passed as the second or third position, it has the signature (`element`, `value`, `previousValue`, `path`):

 - **`element`**: the local DOM element.
 - **`value`**: the value assigned to the key of the bound object.